UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

     [using SSH keys](#login-to-the-Bianca-console-environment-using-ssh-keys)
     to access Bianca.
-    As we here use passwords (i.e. no SSH keys) to access Bianca, `-A` is obsolete.
+    As we here use passwords (i.e. no SSH keys) to access Bianca, `-A` is unused
+    and hence we simplify this documentation by omitting it.

 ???- info "Why no `-X`?"